 - student-led events such as research seminars, game-playing evenings, or workshops

 The IGGI Programme involves you working directly with industry and social partner organisations.
 Placements, research exchanges, and other forms of knowledge exchange will give you the possibility to make a direct positive impact, experience the games industry first hand, and collaborate with researchers and practitioners.
 Current IGGI students have worked with partner organisations such as Sony Interactive Entertainment, Bossa Studios, Google, Bloomberg, Media Molecule, BT, Splash Damage, Microsoft Research, and Sue Ryder.
 You can find a list of more IGGI partners at https://iggi.org.uk/partners

-IGGI students are a diverse group, and admission judgements are made exclusively on the basis of experience and potential to do excellent research and contribute to IGGI’s goal of making a positive impact with games research.
-We especially welcome applications from female and minority ethnic candidates as well as other groups that are under-represented in games research and industry; these include (but are not limited to) females, individuals from ethnic minorities, members of the LGBTQ+ community, people from low-income backgrounds, and people with physical disabilities.
+IGGI students are a diverse group, and admission is decided on the basis of your potential to do excellent research and contribute to IGGI’s goal of making a positive impact with games research.
+We especially welcome applications from candidates belonging to groups that are currently under-represented in games research and industry; these include (but are not limited to) females, individuals from ethnic minorities, members of the LGBTQ+ community, people from low-income backgrounds, and people with physical disabilities.

 If you are interested, please visit https://iggi.org.uk/apply for full details on the application process and a list of potential supervisors, or contact us at firstname.lastname@example.org with any questions.

 We expect substantial competition and encourage interested applicants to submit applications as early as possible.
 Please apply before the strict closing date of 12:00 noon (GMT) on Thursday 27th January 2022.